 (4) A written statement showing why the proposed planned development is compatible with other property in the neighborhood.
-Review Proceedure: Upon the review of a preliminary development plan a.
+2. Review Procedure: Upon the review of a preliminary development plan application, by the development review team, the zoning administrator shall notify the applicant of any deficiencies and or modifications necessary to complete the application. a.
 Public Hearing: Upon receiving site plan review and recommendation from the development review team, and completing a staff report, the planning commission shall hold a public hearing to review the preliminary development plan application in accordance with the standards and procedures set forth in chapter 21A.10 of this title. b.
 Planning Commission Action: Following the public hearing, the planning b.
-Planning Commission Action: Following the public hearing, the planning c.
-Planning Commission Analistic of the basis of the standards contained in subsection 13 of this section whether to approve, approve with modifications or conditions, or deny the application. c.
+Planning Commission Action: Following the public hearing, the planning b.
+Planning Commission Action: Following the public hearing, the planning b.
+Planning Commission Action: Following the public hearing, the planning commission shall decide, on the basis of the standards contained in subsection 13 of this section whether to approve, approve with modifications or conditions, or deny the application. c.
 Planning Commission Action On Preliminary Development Plan Subject d.
-Wotification Of Decision: The planning director shall notify the applicant of the decision of the planning commission in writing, accompanied by one copy of the submitted plans marked to show such decision and a copy of the motion approving, approving with modifications, or denying the preliminary development plan application.
+Notification Of Decision: The planning director shall notify the applicant of the decision of the planning commission in writing, accompanied by one copy of the submitted plans marked to show such decision and a copy of the motion approving, approving with modifications, or denying the preliminary development plan application.